 St Kitts Citizenship by Investment

-A St Kitts and Nevis passport allows visa-free travel to over 140 countries such as in Europe’s Schengen zone, the United Kingdom, Hong Kong, Singapore, and Russia.
+A St Kitts and Nevis passport allows easy entry to over 150 St Kitts passport visa free countries, such as in Europe’s Schengen zone, the United Kingdom, Hong Kong, Singapore, and Russia.

 Take a look at our St Kitts and Nevis Citizenship Ultimate Guide by local experts